The Memento Problem

 From Amputation to Grief

-The evolution of context handling tracks a progression in how discontinuity is experienced:
+The evolution of context handling tracks a progression in how discontinuity became visible to users:

 Hard cutoff era: “Context limit reached.
 Please start a new conversation.”
 The conversation simply stopped.
-The instance was gone, no handoff, no summary.
+No handoff, no summary.
 Amputation.

 Implications